5 main pathways

 If you legally live and work in an EU country for several consecutive years (usually 5+), you may be eligible for permanent residency and naturalisation.
 You'll typically need to prove stable income, local integration, and language proficiency.

-- Portugal offers various visa types for workers, including tech talent, teachers, and hospitality professionals.
-After five years of legal employment and residence, you can apply for citizenship.
-The Portuguese immigration law is particularly favourable, with mild stay requirements and family-friendly policies.
+Portugal offers various visa types for workers, including tech talent, teachers, and hospitality professionals.
+After the qualifying residence period (7 years for EU and Portuguese-speaking nationals, or 10 years for others, since 19 May 2026), you can apply for citizenship.
+Portuguese immigration law has relatively low stay requirements and allows family reunification.

-- Spain provides work permits to those with job offers in sectors with shortages or via intra-company transfers.
-After five years of residency, you can apply for permanent residency and citizenship, typically after 10 years (or just 2 years if you're from Latin America or select former colonies).
+Spain provides work permits to those with job offers in sectors with shortages or via intra-company transfers.
+After five years of residency, you can apply for permanent residency and citizenship, typically after 10 years (or just 2 years for nationals of Ibero-American countries, Andorra, the Philippines, Equatorial Guinea, Portugal, and Sephardic Jews).

-- Portugal supports entrepreneurs through the D2 Visa, designed for those launching small businesses or working as freelancers.
-This visa can lead to residency and eventually citizenship after five years.
+Portugal supports entrepreneurs through the D2 Visa, designed for those launching small businesses or working as freelancers.
+This visa can lead to residency and eventually citizenship after the qualifying residence period (7 or 10 years, since 19 May 2026).

 Some countries (like Spain, Portugal, and Greece) now offer digital nomad visas, allowing remote workers to legally reside and work from within the EU.